dan-aksenov/ansible-postgresq/README.md

 If backup directory variable is not specified - backup section is skipped.
 For more information about pgBackRest visit https://pgbackrest.org

+## Install with Patroni
+Need to set ansible variable postgresql_service to "patroni" and specify DSN configurations(etcd by default)

 ## Molecule testing
 - default: testging single instance postgresql managed by systemd.